-As an academic he is an acknowledged expert on financial market regulation, banking law and finance, and global economic governance.
-Emilios has published extensively in the wider field of International and European finance law and economics and behavioural finance.
+Emilios is an acknowledged expert on financial market regulation, banking law and finance, and global economic governance.
+He has published extensively in the wider field of International and European finance law and economics and behavioural finance.
 He is the author of a large number of scholarly articles and of two monographs: Governance of Global Financial Markets: The Law, the Economics, the Politics (Cambridge, 2012); The Mechanics and Regulation of Market Abuse: A Legal and Economic Analysis (Oxford, 2005).
-He co-authors with Sir Ross Cranston of the forthcoming edition of Principles of Banking Law (Oxford, 2014).
-Emilios also acts as an external examiner for a substantial part of the LSE LLM programmes.
+He co-authors with Sir Ross Cranston of the next edition of Principles of Banking Law (Oxford, 2014).

-Emilios' work has been cited in financial market policy reports and impact studies published by the EU Commission, the House of Lords - EU Committee, and the Irish Commission on Banking.
+Emilios' work was recently acclaimed as paradigm shifting by the Financial Times and it has been cited in financial market policy reports and impact studies published by the EU Commission, the House of Lords - EU Committee, and the Irish Commission on Banking.
 He has frequently given evidence before Parliamentary and government Committees both in the UK and abroad.

 Academic and Visiting Engagements